Perfect truss construction for the ROYAL STAGE IN LONDON

 THE WHOLE STORY IN THE FILM

-When construction becomes performance, HOF shows its strongest side: everything planned, designed and implemented in-house – every detail precisely tailored to the requirements of the Royal Ballet & Opera House London.
+When construction becomes performance, HOF shows its strongest side: everything planned, designed and implemented in-house – every detail precisely tailored to the requirements of the Royal Ballet and Opera London.

 Five new battens, each 21 metres long – developed for maximum performance above the stage.
 The film shows the entire process: from planning and pre-assembly to installation in London.